Swimming in the Dark: Publication

 The novel was the subject of a six-way auction won by Bloomsbury for the UK and Commonwealth and William Morrow for North America, the latter part of a six-figure contract.

 Bloomsbury published the work in English in the UK on February 6, 2020.
 The Polish publishing house Osnova published a simultaneous Polish translation by Robert Sudół as Płynąc w ciemnościach later that month on February 26.
-William Morrow published an English-language edition in North America on April 28th of the same year.
+William Morrow published an English-language edition in North America on April 28 of the same year.

+Adaptations

+In 2023, an opera libretto and score is in development, with libretto by Stephen Kitsakos and music by Martin Hennessy.
+A concert reading featuring four scenes from Act 1 was performed at Indiana University on January 20, 2024 at Auer Hall of the IU Jacobs School of Music.

 Reception

-Author Jędrowski's debut novel received positive acclaim upon release.
-The Evening Standard summed up the book as "Elegant, compelling and full of melancholy beauty".
+Swimming in the Dark attained critical acclaim.
+The Evening Standard summed up the novel as "elegant, compelling and full of melancholy beauty".
 Tim Pfaff, reviewing in the San Francisco Bay Area Reporter, highlighted the author's "nimble, refined English" in a novel composed "without a whiff of sentimentality."
-Pfaff praised Jedrowski for avoiding the cliché of "a timid gay man's unrequited infatuation for a handsome fellow student."
-He drew attention to Jedrowski's "mastery of the first-person" framework, noting that as Ludwik writes to Janusz, the second-person "you" startles the reader with "its fusion of intimacy and the inevitability of their separation."
+Pfaff praised Jędrowski for avoiding the cliché of "a timid gay man's unrequited infatuation for a handsome fellow student."
+He drew attention to Jędrowski's "mastery of the first-person" framework, noting that as Ludwik writes to Janusz, the second-person "you" startles the reader with "its fusion of intimacy and the inevitability of their separation."
 The Guardian described the novel as "an affecting and unusual romance, with a political undercurrent."
-The reviewer praised Jedrowski’s "elegant" prose, which "evokes the emotional honesty that the lovers first thrive in, and then the grimly repressive machinery" of the authoritarian state.
+The reviewer praised Jędrowski’s "elegant" prose, which "evokes the emotional honesty that the lovers first thrive in, and then the grimly repressive machinery" of the authoritarian state.

 Publishers Weekly gave the novel a starred review and described it as a "dazzling debut [that] charts an evocative sexual awakening and coming of age amid political unease in early 1980s Poland".

 Australia's Sydney Morning Herald described the novel as "grand and gorgeously written, as passionate, as shot through with melancholy as anything by Edmund White or Alan Hollinghurst."
 The reviewer predicted that Swimming In the Dark was "bound to become a queer literary classic" citing "its rather sweeping political dimension [which] breaks new ground in the genre."